 TouchingVery little elemental mercury is absorbed through the skin.
 If mercury is on the skin, there may be some irritation, and the best way to handle this is for the exposed person to shower with soap.
 The more serious risk is from the mercury vapor that can be breathed in.
 Playing with elemental mercury also increases the risk of an accidental spill which could become a long term source of mercury vapor.

 The best way to avoid a mercury spill is not to have any mercury in the house.
 Replace any mercury thermometers in your home with digital thermometers or alcohol (red bulb) thermometers.
 Replace old thermostats that contain mercury with non-mercury electronic thermostats.
 Most electronic thermostats can be programmed to automatically decrease fuel use and costs at night or when you are out of the house.

 Thermometers, thermostats and other devices that contain mercury, such as barometers and spent fluorescent bulbs or tubes, should NOT be thrown in the trash.
-Instead, take them to your county’s household hazardous waste collection site.
-To find out where it is, go to the Minnesota Pollution Control Agency's Local household hazardous waste collection programs Web page or call 800-657-3843 or 651-296-6300, 8 a.m. to 4:30 p.m., Monday through Friday.
+Instead, take them to your county's household hazardous waste collection site.
+Use visit Minnesota Pollution Control Agency's webpage to Find your household hazardous waste collection site.

 Spilled mercury, even small quantities in the home, should be cleaned up properly so that people don’t come in contact with it or breathe its vapors.
 Some ordinary cleanup measures, such as sweeping and vacuuming, are not appropriate when trying to clean up spilled mercury; as they will increase the health risks.